 VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 Last month, we shipped three experiments in the time it used to take us to ship one.
-Not because we worked longer hours or hired more people, but because we changed how we approach early-stage development.
+We didn’t work longer hours or hire more people.
+We just changed how we start new projects.

 The approach is called VibeCoding, and it’s become a core part of how we build at ABXK.AI.
-But before you dismiss this as another AI hype story, let me be clear: VibeCoding isn’t about letting AI write your code while you sit back.
-It’s about using AI tools strategically to reduce iteration time and reach measurable results sooner.
+But this is not just AI hype.
+Let me explain: VibeCoding isn’t about letting AI write your code while you sit back.
+It’s about using AI tools smartly to reduce the time between idea and results.

 What VibeCoding Actually Means

-The term “VibeCoding” gets thrown around a lot, often in ways that make experienced engineers cringe.
-So let me explain what it means in our context.
+The term “VibeCoding” gets used a lot, often in ways that worry experienced engineers.
+So let me explain what it means for us.

-VibeCoding is AI-assisted development where you describe what you want to build, and AI helps generate the initial implementation.
-You then review, refine, and iterate until you have working code.
-The “vibe” part comes from the conversational flow—you’re collaborating with an AI assistant rather than writing every line from scratch.
+VibeCoding is AI-assisted development where you describe what you want to build, and AI helps create the first version.
+You then review, improve, and repeat until you have working code.
+The “vibe” part comes from the conversation style—you’re working with an AI assistant rather than writing every line yourself.

-• Rapid prototyping — Getting a working version quickly to test core assumptions
+- Rapid prototyping — Getting a working version quickly to test core ideas

-• Boilerplate generation — Skipping repetitive setup code that doesn’t require creative thinking
+- Writing basic setup code — Skipping repetitive code that doesn’t need creative thinking

-• Data transformation scripts — Writing one-off scripts for data processing tasks
+- Data transformation scripts — Writing one-time scripts for data processing tasks

 What we don’t use it for:

-This distinction is important.
-VibeCoding is a tool for specific situations, not a replacement for engineering fundamentals.
+This difference is important.
+VibeCoding is a tool for specific situations, not a replacement for engineering skills.

 Why This Matters for Experimentation

-Most of our work at ABXK.AI involves testing hypotheses.
-Does this trading signal have predictive value?
-Can we improve model performance with a different feature set?
-Will this data pipeline scale?
+Most of our work at ABXK.AI involves testing ideas.
+Does this trading signal help predict prices?
+Can we improve model performance with different features?
+Will this data pipeline handle more data?

 The traditional approach looks like this: